jgieseler/solo-loader/README.md

 For example, the folder structure could look like this: `/home/userxyz/solo/data/l2/epd/het`.
 In this case, you should call the loader with `path=/home/userxyz/solo/data`; i.e., the base directory for the data.

-*Hint: You can use the (automatic) download function described in one of the following sections to let the subfolders be created initially automatically.*
+*Hint: You can use the (automatic) download function described in one of the following sections to let the subfolders be created initially automatically.
+(NB: It might be that you need to run the code with `sudo`/`admin` privileges in order to be able to create new folders on your system.)*

 ## Example 1 - low latency data